kkiningh/kkiningh.github.io/_posts/2018-09-09-bash-completion.md

 title: Bash Completion on OS X With Homebrew
 ---

-Bash compleation is one of those hyperconvient features that you forget about until you have to use a system where it's not available.
+Bash completion is one of those convenient features you forget about until you have to use a system where it's not available.
-Recently, I found out that many homebrew formulas come with builtin support for bash completions.
+Recently, I found out that many homebrew formulas come with built-in support for bash completions.
 Assuming you already have [homebrew](https://brew.sh/) installed, you'll first install the bash-completion formula

 ```bash